jsmith/changes-since-last-tag/README.md

 ## Inputs

+> NOTE: In addition to the inputs defined below, you can also pass in any of the minimatch options defined [here](https://github.com/isaacs/minimatch#options).
+For example, if you want to see the `dot` property, set `dot: true`.

 ### glob

 **description**: The glob(s) of the files to check for changes (uses [`minimatch`](https://github.com/isaacs/minimatch)).
 All file changes that don't match at least one of the globs are filtered out.
 If you want to provide multiple globs, use a `,` between each glob.
 Defaults to `**`.